rparrello/webapplication/README.md

-# Upload files with jQuery File Upload and Paperclip
+# Web Application Master

-This is an example app that uses the following gems to upload files for your Rails application:
+This is an  app that uses the following gems to upload files for your Rails application:

 * [jquery-fileupload-rails](https://github.com/tors/jquery-fileupload-rails)
 * [Paperclip](https://github.com/thoughtbot/paperclip)